RedstoneParadox/ParadoxConfig/README.md

 }
 ```

-(For versions prior to 0.4.0-beta:)
+## Adding versions prior to 0.4.0 Beta to your project:

 build.gradle:
 ```gradle